 "We will use the data we receive from the scheme returns to identify schemes that we think are at risk of not meeting those expectations.

-“We will have a chat with them separately, to look at what they are doing and to ask them to account to us for what they are doing about data, why they are not meeting expectations, and if we do find issues, we will issue an improvement notice.”
+“We will speak to them separately, to look at what they are doing and to ask them to account to us for what they are doing about data, why they are not meeting expectations, and if we do find issues, we may issue an improvement notice.”

 Recent Stories